cryptocode/blog/content/docs/falsesharing.md

 For regular structs, Zig is free to reorder the fields to _minimize padding_, which is a good thing in general.

-However, by enforcing the ordering, the intended reason for padding causes `head_index` and `tail_index` to fall on different cache lines, and thus false sharing is avoided: The two threads can update their respective fields without invalidating each other's cache lines.
+However, by enforcing the specified order, the `padding` field fulfills its intended purpose: It places `head_index` and `tail_index` on separate cache lines.
 ### The code

-The benchmark below demonstrates the issue.

-A benchmark is designed to demonstrate a certain aspect, and the results are not necessarily representative of a real-world application.
-That said, if false sharing occurs on the hot path of an application, the performance impact can be significant.
+The benchmark is designed to demonstrate the issue at hand, and the results are not necessarily representative of false sharing slowdowns in a real-world application.
+That said, if false sharing occurs on the hot path, the impact can be significant.

 ```zig
 const std = @import("std");